Simple, honest pricing

 What happens when I hit the line limit?

-The converter will tell you exactly how many lines your code has and which plan covers it.
+The converter tells you exactly how many lines your code has and which plan covers it.
 You can upgrade instantly without losing your work.

 Is my code sent to an AI service?